SamiFatmi/Deep-Learning-SAMI-FATMI/Lab/README.md

     - Evaluating all models on val data
     - Evaluating the best model on test data
     - Transfer learning :
-        - Training the models and evaluate
+        - Training and evaluating the models

 ## 1. EDA
 ### Data analysis :